achoav/Cryptocurrency/README.md

 # Clustering Cryptocurrencies using K-Means - Elbow Curve
 As we don't know what the output of the analysis would be so we are using unsupervised machine learning to identify clusters of the cryptocurrencies.

+## K-Means Elbow Curve

-## We produced the elbow curve below using the K-Means method iterating on k values from 1 to 10.
+We produced the elbow curve below using the K-Means method iterating on k values from 1 to 10.

 The best k value appears to be 4 so we would conclude on an output of 4 clusters to categorize the cryptocurrencies.